ericsia/vscode-python-snippet-pack-2.0/README.md

 ### For example

-Creating a class - thanks for `snippsat` mention f-string
+Class Template - thanks for `snippsat` mention f-string

 class=>with_attribute_1